snake, reptile, death adder-7982631.jpg

 This is a life lesson and rule number one.

-I was around Townsville in North Queensland in 2018 when a man was killed by a snake and again in Far North Queensland when a banana farm worker died from a snake bite.
+I was around Townsville in North Queensland in 2018 when a man was killed by a snake bite.
+I was also in Far North Queensland when a banana farm worker died from a snake bite.
 In both cases, they did not treat the snake as poisonous.

 Always treat a snake bite as poisonous.